 Nail Clippers: Even though groomers will typically trim your puppy's nails during a regular groom, it is important to keep them clipped every week or two between appointments to prevent harmful overgrowth (which can lead to twisted nails and toes, arthritis, pain when walking, etc.).
-Resco nail clippers have been one of my favourites.
+Miller's Forge nail clippers are one of my favourites.
 I also like using a nail dremel.

 Enzyme Cleaner: A must-have when housetraining puppies.
 Accidents happen, and an enzyme-based product will help break down the scent completely so that the puppy is less likely to go on that spot again.
 I love EZ-Clean and use it for more than just the dogs--garbage cans, litter boxes, laundry, etc.

 Kongs: The Kong is a versatile, must-have dog toy.
 It can be filled with treats (kibble, yogurt, xylitol-free peanut butter, etc.), simply chewed on, or used for games of fetch.
 It's random bounce patterns make it extra fun for dogs to chase.
 Purchase at least one, if not a few more to rotate through (one in the freezer, one for outside play, one in current use for crate training, etc.)